 There was no pressure other than the fact that I wanted to carry on working.
 So there was a big bidding war that was going on and it came down to between Columbia and Virgin.
-Virgin were actually offering me a lot more but Columbia had JANIS JOPLIN which impressed me and also they had tidy offices!
+Virgin were actually offering me a lot more but Columbia had Janis Joplin which impressed me and also they had tidy offices!
 As someone who has ADHD and is panicked by my own lack of organisation, I feel safer around tidy people.
-And that swung it more me bizarrely *chuckles*
+And that swung it more to me bizarrely *chuckles*

 What was being on a major record label like after the indie family atmosphere at Mute?

 The first thing they said was “what kind of a record do you want to make?”… dunno, I’d never thought like that, I hadn’t intended to make records in the first place, I was a live act.
 And then they introduced me to Tony Swain and Steve Jolley and I said “yes” to the first people who came along as I didn’t want to meet lots of people.

 As it transpired, they were really nice fellas.
 They were working on SPANDAU BALLET and came round my house, on the first day we wrote ‘All Cried Out’ in about 10 minutes.
 It was really easy and there was no pressure, just left to your own devices.

 We recorded it and but the first time I noticed there was a problem when I’d written a song on my own.
 Then you’re suddenly aware that it becomes about publishing, all those kind of things which I’d never thought about.
 Before, it was always about the project; I wasn’t thinking about who would make more money from what and I suddenly realised they weren’t going to let me do record it and the record company weren’t supporting me in that.
 That’s when I first noticed there was some differences going on.